 Leila Hakimizadeh is a Supervising Planner/Urban Designer with City of San José.
 She has over 13 years of experience in long-range plans, Transit-oriented Development, land use and transportation planning, urban design, housing, and development review in the United States and Canada.
 Leila is passionate about the subjects of sustainability, equity, diversity, inclusion, and integrity in community development.
 Leila uses her strong project management and leadership skills to move projects to completion and uses a collaborative approach to get buy-in from all interested parties.

 After graduating from the University of California, Davis, Sara Heady moved to the Bay Area to enter a career in marketing analysis and content management.
 Being in the Bay Area and inspired by independent artists, she decided to start her own online stained glass and portraiture business.
 Although successful, Sara wanted to make more of a difference in the immediate community, and thus pursued a brief career in behavioral health and analysis as a clinician working with Autistic learners.
-Today, Sara is a co-founder of a community zero-waste organization and is an account manager for Oakland First Fridays.
+Today, Sara is a co-founder of a community zero-waste organization and is Community Relations Director for Oakland First Fridays.

 Tax attorney Beth Hodess is CEO of OnPoint Legal Counsel, PC.
 She came to the practice of law at 54 following a 25-year career as a self-employed management consultant, where her practice focused on signatories to collective bargaining agreements.
 Known for counseling and representing clients with passion, courage and tenacity, her law practice focuses on tax controversy, whistleblower representation, election, cannabis, and elder law.
 She is a graduate of U.C.
 Berkeley Haas School of Business, where she received her B.S. in business administration.
 She received her law degree and LL.M. in taxation from Golden Gate University School of Law.
 Outside of work she enjoys long distance cycling and holds out a dream of participating in a triathlon.